 In 1911, McCurdy tried to rob a train near Lenapah, Oklahoma.
 Unfortunately for him, the explosives that he used to open the train’s safe ended up melting the silver that he wanted to steal.
 His subsequent forays into lawbreaking did not go much better.

-His body was taken to a funeral home in Pawhuska.
-Perhaps because of his criminal behavior and failure to achieve success in life, no one claimed the body.
-Eventually, however, various people would want to get to their hands on the body.
+His body was taken to a funeral home in Pawhuska and preserved in arsenic.
+But because most of his family were dead, and perhaps in part due to his criminal behavior, no one claimed the body.
+Eventually, however, various people would soon want to get their hands on it.

 The undertaker at the funeral home proved to have an unusual mind and little respect for the deceased.
-When no one claimed McCurdy’s body, he embalmed it and put it on display for visitors who were willing to put a nickel in its mouth.
+NPR reports that when no one claimed McCurdy’s body, he put the remarkably well-preserved corpse on display for visitors, who paid a viewing fee by putting money in McCurdy’s mouth.

-Five years later, a couple of carnival owners became interested in acquiring the body so that they could display and profit from it themselves.
-The undertaker did not want to sell the body, but the carnival owners suspected that he would be willing to give it to Elmer McCurdy’s relatives.
-So they went to the funeral home and claimed to be Elmer McCurdy’s brothers.
+Five years later, a couple of carnival owners became interested in acquiring the mummified body so that they could display and profit from it themselves.
+While the undertaker refused to sell the body to anyone, the carnival owners suspected he would be willing to give it to Elmer McCurdy’s relatives.

-The undertaker believed the carnival owners’ lie and allowed them to take the body, thinking that they were going to lay McCurdy to rest.
-Instead, the carnival owners displayed the body throughout the United States as “The Bandit Who Wouldn’t Give Up.”
+The undertaker believed their lie and relinquished the body, thinking the men were going to lay McCurdy to rest.
+Instead, the carnival owners displayed his corpse throughout the United States as a sideshow attraction, calling him “The Bandit Who Wouldn’t Give Up.”

-Over the next several decades, the body got into the hands of different people wanting to profit from it.
-Many of them were unaware that it was real.
+Eventually, the carnival sold Elmer McCurdy’s body, and over the next several decades, the mummy got into the hands of different people seeking to profit from it.
+Many of them were unaware that it was a real corpse.

-As the body changed hands, it showed up in various places, including an amusement park near Mount Rushmore, the Hollywood Wax Museum, and several haunted houses.
+For 65 years, his mummified body had one wild ride, showing up at an amusement park near Mount Rushmore, the Hollywood Wax Museum, and several haunted houses.

-Eventually, the body somehow made its way into the Nu-Pike Amusement Park.
-Like many of the body’s owners, those at the park assumed it was fake.
+Eventually, the corpse somehow made its way into the Nu-Pike Amusement Park.
+Like many of the body’s previous owners, the park operators had assumed it was fake.